 His translator warns of more dire consequences: “Social pressure will bear down on you.
 Your publishers will lead you to feel worried. . . .
 Then, at last, your mother and father will begin to feel alarmed.
 A social order that has weapons such as these has little need to put young men in prison.
 What better way to dominate their views and to suppress the ‘wrong’ ideas of independent minds than to enmesh a person in a web of terrors and anxieties like these?”

-Well, I hope his father and mother are well-insulated, but in the interest of visiting terror and anxiety upon all other quarters, I’ll observe that ineptitude and naiveté are too polite a description for the selective blindness at work here.
+Well, I hope his father and mother find shelter, but in the interest of visiting terror and anxiety upon all other quarters, I’ll observe that ineptitude and naiveté are too polite a description for the selective blindness at work here.
 The watchdog Committee for the Defense of the Revolution, whose sign hangs outside a door on seemingly every block in Havana, is presented as a social services agency.
 The recitation of slogans is taken as evidence of ethical exhilaration.
 The indoctrination of the past generation through mandatory political courses is shrugged off as a misdemeanor.

 Irreverence may have fallen on hard times, but not this hard.
 The scholar’s sponsors knew what they were buying.